zkldi/uscir-spec/source/common/api.rst

 41             Unauthorized  No token, or an invalid token, was provided.
 42             Chart Refused The server is not accepting scores for this chart.
 43             Forbidden     The token has been banned.
+44             Not Found     The requested item was not found.
 50             Server Error  The server encountered an error while handling the request.
 ============== ============= =======